In this article:

 There is no set duration to heal the gut as bio-individuality, diet, lifestyle, everyday lifestyle factors, and co-existing health issues all play a role.
 However, some gut imbalances can be improved in as little as 3 months and up to 2 years.

 The first step to improve a gut imbalance is to get a comprehensive stool test to identify the imbalance.
 It is always important to know the type of gut imbalance to get to the root cause.

 Without identifying the exact type of imbalance, the incorrect diet, supplements, and protocol could make the symptoms worse.

 An unhealthy gut affects the body as a whole and can cause health complications, such as autoimmune conditions if left untreated.
 The long-term effects of an unhealthy gut will vary based on bio-individuality.

-However, some gut imbalances can be attributed to poor absorption of vitamins and minerals, leaving the body deficient and leading to other health complications.
-Also, an unhealthy gut can make the body more vulnerable to illness and disease due to weakened immunity.
+However, some gut imbalances can be attributed to poor absorption of vitamins and minerals, causing deficiency and leading to certain health complications.
+Also, an unhealthy gut can make the body vulnerable to illness and disease due to weakened immunity.

-It is also important to note that an unhealthy gut that is left untreated can decrease a person’s quality of life due to its connection to mood disorders and cognitive impairment.
+On the other hand, an unhealthy gut, if left untreated, can decrease a person’s quality of life due to its connection to mood disorders and cognitive impairment.
 Thus, it is especially important to maintain a healthy gut for overall health and well-being.